MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

 ## 2. Keep value for environment variable

 Set aside a place to copy your App registration's client ID value, such as a text file.
-You will get this client id in step 5 of the next section.
+You will get this client ID in step 5 of the next section.
 The value will be used as an environment variable for the web app.

 ## 3. Create App registration for authentication